-- Harassment of an employee is a form of unfair discrimination and is prohibited on any one or a combination of the above-mentioned grounds of unfair discrimination; - Medical testing at the request of an employer will not be allowed unless legislation permits or requires testing or it is justifiable in the light of medical facts, employment conditions, social policy, the fair distribution of employee benefits or the inherent requirements of a job; - HIV-testing can only be carried out at the request of an employer if such testing is determined justifiable by the Labour Court: - Psychometric testing or other assessments at the request of an employer cannot be done unless such tests are scientifically valid, can be applied fairly, are not biased against any employee or group, and have been certified by the Health Professions Council of South Africa.
+- Harassment of an employee is a form of unfair discrimination prohibited on any one or a combination of the above-mentioned grounds of unfair discrimination. - Medical testing at an employer's request will not be allowed unless legislation permits or requires testing or it is justifiable in the light of medical facts, employment conditions, social policy, the fair distribution of employee benefits, or the inherent requirements of the job.

+- HIV-testing can only be carried out at an employer's request if such testing is determined to be justifiable by the Labour Court. - Psychological testing or other assessments at an employer's request cannot be done unless such tests are shown to be scientifically valid and reasonable, can be applied fairly to all employees, and are not biased against any employee or group.

-When evaluating discriminatory practices one has to give consideration to the impact of actions, policies and procedures on the person(s) claiming to have been unfairly discriminated against, rather than the intention behind the act or omission
+When evaluating discriminatory policies and practices, one must consider the impact of actions, policies, and procedures on the person(s) claiming to have been unfairly discriminated against rather than the intention behind the policies or practices.